ddmitov/perl-executing-browser/README.md

     **Note for Windows developers:** Any long running script producing output that is going to be inserted into the calling page should have ```$|=1;``` among its first lines to disable the built-in buffering of the Perl interpreter.
 Some Windows builds of Perl may not give any output until the script is finished when buffering is enabled.

     There is no special naming convention for long running scripts.
 They can be called from hyperlinks or HTML forms using a full HTTP URL with the PEB pseudo-domain or a relative path.
-If a relative path is used, the PEB pseudo-domain will be added automatically - see section [Special URLs for Interaction with the Perl Debugger] (#special-urls-for-interaction-with-the-perl-debugger).
+If a relative path is used, the PEB pseudo-domain will be added automatically - see section [Special URLs for Interaction with the Perl Debugger](#special-urls-for-interaction-with-the-perl-debugger).
 The following code is an example of a direct POST request to a local script from an HTML form:

 ```html
   <form action="http://local-pseudodomain/perl/test.pl" method="post">